ianian-dot/Running-effects-Music-and-Morning/README.md

 # Running-effects-Music-and-Morning
+## As part of UCL STAT0029 Project

-Investigating the factorial effects of Music and Morning on Running Times
+Title: Investigating the factorial effects of Music and Morning on Running Times

+Details:
-Using ANOVA and basic factorial effects, we designed a fully crossed 3 way experiment to investigate the effects of running in the morning and running with music, including their interaction effect.
+* Using ANOVA and basic factorial effects, we designed a fully crossed 3 way experiment to investigate the effects of running in the morning and running with music, including their interaction effect.

-4 volunteers took part in the experiment, and were used as 'operators' i.e. blockers to increase the precision of the estimates of the factorial effects.
+* 4 volunteers took part in the experiment, and were used as 'operators' i.e. blockers to increase the precision of the estimates of the factorial effects.
+* The runs were randomised to prevent confounding, with a pre-set/pre-planned running schedule randomised on R